0xbadfca11/fat32format/README.md

 You can not open, read, write, rename, move or delete on Windows OS.
 Only re-format can delete this. (or delete from non-Windows OS)

 NOTE: This behavior is undocumented.
-Can't guarantee to be also same from now on.
+It does not guarantee also be the same behavior in the future.

 ### Source no longer support VC++2013 or older.
-to be lazy
+to be lazy.

 ## LICENSE
 GPL